YukinoriSato/ExanaPkg/README.md

 ## Use the command 'Exana'

     % source ExanaPkg/setupExana.sh
     % Exana -mode C2Sim -- ./a.out

 This is an example for activating a cache simulator with line-conflict detector within Exana.

     % Exana [options] -- ./a.out

 Exana is a script written by Python which invoke pin and pintool.
 This command eases the activation of pin tool set.

 After the execution of the Exana completed, you obtain several output files in the <mmdd.pid> directory.
 In "exana.out", a summary for the profiling is described.

-More detail information and demos are in the file './HowToUse'
+More detail information and demos are in [How to Use](HowToUse.md)

     You can use it with options (all of options can be found at "getOptions.cpp" in Exana source code;